Guitar Build Process

 Truss rod cover

-Drill / excavate a furrow in the underside, for truss rod nut to fit into
+Drill / excavate a furrow in the underside, for truss rod nut to fit into.

 Pickguard